jumpingjoy/watchnationpro/_posts/2021-01-06-smartwatch-for-men.md

 #### 5. Difficulty with irregular cycles?: Get reminded of menstrual dates with a smartwatch
 {% include image.html img="menstruation.webp" alt="menstruation" caption="Tracking Menstrual Cycle" align="right" %}
 You can be missing your reminder on your menstrual cycle’s dates.
 Stress management is difficult  during the menstrual time, resulting in decreased work productivity during office hours.
-If menstrual hygiene is not properly maintained may lead to medical complications such as uterine fibroids, endometriosis, PMDD, menorrhagia, etc. If a gadget like a girls smartwatch can assist you, you can pre-plan your leaves and rest at home to maintain your hygiene.
+If menstrual hygiene is not properly maintained may lead to medical complications such as uterine fibroids, endometriosis, PMDD, menorrhagia, etc. If a gadget like a boys smartwatch can assist you, you can pre-plan your leaves and rest at home to maintain your hygiene.

 If you wear your watch too tight, you may have the following problems: